weldr/lorax/docs/lorax.rst

 Running inside of mock
 ----------------------

+As of mock version 2.0 you no longer need to pass ``--old-chroot``.
+You will, however, need to pass ``--enable-network`` so that the mock container can download packages.

-If you are using lorax with mock v1.3.4 or later you will need to pass ``--old-chroot`` to mock.
-Mock now defaults to using systemd-nspawn which cannot create the needed loop device nodes.
+Older versions of mock, between 1.3.4 and 2.0, will need to pass ``--old-chroot`` to mock.
+These versions of mock default to using systemd-nspawn which cannot create the needed loop device nodes.
 Passing ``--old-chroot`` will use the old system where ``/dev/loop*`` is setup for you.